-Taking A Closer Look At The Best Trees For A Windbreak
+The Best Trees For A Windbreaks

 Let’s take a look at some of the specific characteristics of these trees.

-These sturdy trees can reach 60 to 70 feet in height and can live more than 200 years, but their useful life as a windbreak tends to be around 60 years.
+Colorado Blue Spruce trees can reach 60 to 70 feet in height and can live more than 200 years, but their useful life as a windbreak tends to be around 60 years.

 There are some species that grow only to 25 feet for smaller yards, but you still want a good amount of room to plant these trees.
 They grow 6 to 12 inches per year.
 The tree is often selected for its soft, powdery blue needle shade.

-Poplars, aspen and cottonwood
+Poplars, Aspen and Cottonwood

 Poplars have oval-shaped leaves.
 All of the leaves have silvery undersides that appear to tremble in the breeze.